learn-academy-2019-alpha/week5-assessment-ftweedy/rails-intro-assessment.md

 ### 1. What are some advantages of using Ruby on Rails?

+The restraints make it much simpler for the programmer to construct the framework for the program.
+The syntax is closer to human talk than most languages, making it easier to code in.

 ### 2. How does Ruby on Rails use the Model View Controller (MVC) framework?

+The views connect to the controllers to display the relevant information.
+The controllers due all the computing and back-end work.
+The models are responsible for interacting with the database.

 ### 3. Using the information given, complete the steps for creating a new view in a rails app by filling in the blanks: